-For marketing jobs, it’s smart to choose another time of day or a different day of the week, and establish different routines than you use for your creative work.
+For marketing jobs, it’s smart to choose another time of day or a different day of the week and establish different routines than those you use for your creative work.

 Here are some examples of cues that might change depending on the task:

 - location – in the studio, at the kitchen table, or at a coffee shop